 We’ve included this step last because it only applies to organizations that meet certain conditions.
 If you have the budget for it, consider hiring a Data Protection Officer (DPO) who will bring expertise to assist you with GDPR compliance.

 Unfortunately, there’s a shortage of individuals or organizations who are qualified to serve as a DPO.
 Furthermore, any DPO you hire won’t be able to ensure an organization’s compliance on her own.
 The DPO will often need to delegate privacy responsibilities throughout the company.
 Therefore, you should consider establishing a “Privacy Office,” and appoint “Privacy Champions” within business teams.
 Your DPO will need support from the highest level of management in your company.

 As we’ve discussed, the GDPR will impose a significant set of obligations on companies operating from or within the EEA.
 With effort and determination, your organization can achieve compliance.
-And Infusionsoft is here to help with those efforts.
+And Infusionsoft by Keap is here to help with those efforts.